Oppressed Peoples Online Word...The Voice Of The Voiceless

 The fact that affairs between planter-class women and slaves were relatively uncommon is unsurprising; white women in the South were sexually restricted as compared to their male counterparts, and nineteenth-century contraceptive techniques were not nearly effective or accessible enough to ward off the possibility of pregnancy.
 Still, sexual contact between white women and black men did occur in slaveholding societies, more often than perhaps many are aware.
 The following is a list of factors that did or may have contributed to the incidence of such relations.

-First, even though the of Southern white women was, as stated, heavily regulated, women were not as entirely sexually repressed as one might assume.
-According to historian Elizabeth Fox-Genovese (1998), “slaveholding emphasized control of female sexuality; it did not deny its existence.”
+First, even though the sexuality of Southern white women was, as stated, heavily regulated, women were not as entirely sexually repressed as one might assume.
+According to historian Elizabeth Fox-Genovese (1998), “slaveholding culture emphasized control of female sexuality; it did not deny its existence.”
 She says that white women “had a striking lack of neurotic inhibition.”
 Like their husbands, Southern women had pre- and extra- marital sex (though not as often).

 The dangers of having sexual relations with a black man rather than a white man were enormous in terms of the possibility of producing a mixed-race child.
 However, although birth control and abortion methods in the nineteenth-century were not as widely used, safe, or accessible as they are today, they existed.
 Condoms made out of animal skin, membrane, oiled silk, and rubber were used along with other contraceptive techniques to prevent pregnancy (Caron, 2008, p.
 16).
 For much of the nineteenth-century, abortion was largely unregulated, and it was not limited to poor, immigrant, or black women; upper- and middle-class white women, too, had abortions (Caron, pp. 22-23).
 This would have allowed white women to have affairs with black men with some level of confidence that they would not be caught.

 There is also a possibility that affairs between white women and slaves were simply not noticed or recorded as often as they occurred.
 While it may have been expected, to a certain extent, that white men would transgress morally (e.g. by having sexual relations with slaves), a white woman choosing to have sex with a black man might not have been considered a likely occurrence.
-Additionally, an upper-class woman under suspicion of an affair with a slave could “readily invoke images of chastity in order to allay trouble for herself”—or in other words, accuse the slave of (Hodes, p.
+Additionally, an upper-class woman under suspicion of an affair with a slave could “readily invoke images of chastity in order to allay trouble for herself”—or in other words, accuse the slave of rape (Hodes, p.
 135).
 Because black men (like black women) were seen as inherently lustful and prone to sexual vice, for an elite woman to have illicit sex with a black rather than a white man might have been a slightly safer bet; it was easier to blame a black man of rape than a white man.

 White women whose affairs with slaves were made known faced varying degrees of public humiliation.
 When a planter’s daughter or wife was discovered to be pregnant by a slave, great pains were taken to cover up the pregnancy.
-The resulting child might have been sold into , but infanticide was not an uncommon means of avoiding scandal (Hodes, pp. 136-137).
+The resulting child might have been sold into slavery, but infanticide was not an uncommon means of avoiding scandal (Hodes, pp. 136-137).
 Of course, scandal was not always avoided.
 In his 1837 autobiography, former slave Charles Ball describes meeting “the daughter of a wealthy planter, in one of the lower counties of Georgia” who had given birth to a mixed-race son.
 The family considered sending her out of state until the birth, but instead “the girl was kept in her father’s house, until the birth of her child, which she was not permitted to nurse; it being taken from her.”
 She was “degraded from her rank in society” and her child was sold into slavery.

-According to one historian, “few scholars… have viewed the relationships of enslaved men and free white women through the lens of sexual abuse in p because of gendered assumptions about sexual power” (Foster, p.
+According to one historian, “few scholars… have viewed the relationships of enslaved men and free white women through the lens of sexual abuse in part because of gendered assumptions about sexual power” (Foster, p.
 459).
-This is in keeping with both the standard feminist conceptualization of as a tool of patriarchal oppression3 as well as the traditional (un-feminist) notion of women as too weak, emotionally and physically, to commit serious crimes, let alone sexual abuse, and the idea that men cannot be raped (Bourke, 2007, pp. 219, 328).
+This is in keeping with both the standard feminist conceptualization of rape as a tool of patriarchal oppression3 as well as the traditional (un-feminist) notion of women as too weak, emotionally and physically, to commit serious crimes, let alone sexual abuse, and the idea that men cannot be raped (Bourke, 2007, pp. 219, 328).
 However, it is becoming increasingly clear that women, too, are capable of committing sexual offenses and using sex as a means of domination and control (Bourke, pp. 209-248).

 Indeed, there is considerable documentation of white women coercing black men into having sex.
-According to Captain Richard J. Hinton, an abolitionist commander in the , “I have never found a bright-looking colored man, whose confidences I have won… who has not told me of instances where he has been compelled, either by his mistress, or by white women of the same class, to have connection with them” (Hodes, pp. 130-131).
+According to Captain Richard J. Hinton, an abolitionist commander in the Civil War, “I have never found a bright-looking colored man, whose confidences I have won… who has not told me of instances where he has been compelled, either by his mistress, or by white women of the same class, to have connection with them” (Hodes, pp. 130-131).
 One former slave told Hinton that his mistress ordered him to sleep with her after her husband died (Hodes, p.
 131).
 These are just two examples of the many stories abolitionists like Hinton told to prove the immorality of slaveholding.

 In Incidents in the Life of a Slave Girl (1867), Jacobs mentions how planters’ daughters would take advantage of male slaves.